SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 Note that semicolons are used to separate the three parts of the for loop's definition, and that parentheses are not required.

-Here's how the loop is executed:
+The loop is executed as follows:

 1. When the loop is first entered, the *initialization* expression is evaluated once,